hmrc/agent-invitations-frontend/README.md

 |PERSONAL-INCOME-RECORD|ni|Valid Nino|N/A|N/A|
 |HMRC-MTD-VAT|vrn|Valid Vat Registration Number|N/A|Date of Client's VAT Registration|

-Note: clientIdentifierType is optional and will be provided by the app.
-If any information is missing / invalid / unsupported, you will be redirected to the appropriate page to fill in.
+Note: If any information is missing / invalid / unsupported, you will be redirected to the appropriate page to fill in.

 ### For Clients